CStewartDev/All-The-Things/README.md

-    5. The look of the User Interface is up to you, but it should be able to do the following: view all projects view all todos in each project (probably just the title and duedate.. perhaps changing color for different priorities) expand a single todo to see/edit its details delete a todo
+    5. The look of the User Interface is up to you, but it should be able to do the following: view all projects view all todos in each project (probably just the title and due date.. perhaps changing color for different priorities) expand a single todo to see/edit its details delete a todo